Currency conversions and exchange rates

 Learn more about how chargebacks are processed.

-Selling and settling in different currencies and selling in multiple currencies
+Selling and settling in different currencies and selling in local currencies

 Most currency conversions occur between your customer's local currency and the currency of your store.
 If your store currency is different from your payout currency, then currency conversions occur between the customer's local currency and your payout currency.